Georges034302/ghcp-course/session2/java/ghcp_userapp_demo.md

 ### 🔗 Integrate Custom Query in CodeQL Workflow
 > **Prompt:** \
-> Update the codeql.yaml workflow to include a custom query folder located at .session2/java/security for Java scanning.
+> Update the codeql.yaml workflow to include a custom query folder located at queries: .github/codeql for Java scanning.
 > The workflow to reference qlpack.yaml `queries: .github/codeql/queries`

 > ✅ **Expected Output:**